Migrate to Event Orchestration

 Expand

 You will be able to migrate your event rules to Event Orchestration via the API or a button in the web app, however you will not be obligated to do so.
-If you choose not to migrate your event rules on or before June 12, 2023, please understand that event rules will become unsupported and PagerDuty will not maintain backwards compatibility with any new features that are released for Event Orchestration.
+If you choose not to migrate your event rules before the end of life date, please understand that event rules will become unsupported and PagerDuty will not maintain backwards compatibility with any new features that are released for Event Orchestration.
 This means that migrating event rulesets to Event Orchestration after the deadline increases the likelihood that we will not be able to identically mirror the original behavior from event rules.

 What’s the difference between Event Rules and Event Orchestration?